shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-Notice that for RTL, I added `scaleX(-1)` to flip the arrow icon horizontally.
-I can also use `rotate(180deg)` but the scale is more straightforward to me.
+Notice that for RTL, I’ve added `scaleX(-1)` to flip the arrow icon horizontally.
+You could use `rotate(180deg)` instead, but the scale is more straightforward to me.

 ![](../../img/see-all.gif)

 Next is the search input.
-Here are the requirements of it:
+Here are the requirements:
-- An icon placed at the end of the input.
+- A search icon must appear at the end of the input element.
-- The placement of the search icon is dynamic.
+- The placement of the search icon must be dynamic.

 ```css
 .c-input--search {